-THEOratorio della Maddalena It is located in the northern part of the ancient core of Novi, close to the layout of the fifteenth century walls.
-It overlooks Via Abba, formerly the district of Maddalena, with a pavement in front of it.
+THEOratorio della Maddalena is located in the northern area of the ancient nucleus of Novi, close to the layout of the fifteenth-century walls.
+It overlooks Via Abba, formerly the Maddalena district, with a paved churchyard in front.

-The architectural structure of the oratory allows us to date it around the end of 500'.
-This does not exclude that the Company of Disciplinants, to which we owe the realization, could be much older and therefore established ab in a building different from the current one.
+The architectural layout of the oratory allows us to date it around the end of 500'.
+This does not exclude that the Company of Disciplinants, to which the realization is due, could have been much older and therefore originally settled in a building different from the current one.

 The history of the Company, which became a Confraternity at the behest of Pope Clement VII in the 1618, he knows a particularly intense moment during the Jubilee of the 1750.
 In hearing by Benedict XIV, the confreres ask His Holiness to grant a relic, a "holy body" to be kept in the oratory, and the request is accepted.
-Shortly afterwards, in fact, taken from the catacombs of Priscilla, comes the body of St. Prospero, who in the 1757 is proclaimed patron of the city.
+Shortly after, in fact, the body of St. Prospero arrives, taken from the catacombs of Priscilla, who in 1757 was proclaimed co-patron of the city.

-The Maddalena oratory has an elongated structure with a single nave, completed by a small choir delimited by three arches.
-The middle one, higher than the side, frames the altar and encloses the plastic group of the Compianto.
+The oratory of the Maddalena has an elongated structure, with a single nave, ending with a small choir delimited by three arches.
+The middle one, higher than the side ones, frames the altar and contains the plastic group of the Lamentation.

 The Lamentation over Christ is a statuary group in polychrome terracotta, enclosed in a niche and restored in the 1980.
 It consists of eight figures, arranged in a semicircle around the deposed Christ.
 All the statues, almost natural in size, would have been shaped and cooked on the spot, forming a single block with the base.